 Complete paralysis of the external popliteal nerve (common peroneal) and consequent foot drop, accompanied by characteristic organic changes including trophic and circulatory disturbances and other concomitants confirmatory of complete paralysis of this nerve, will be taken as loss of use of the foot.

 The next higher stand alone SMC is SMC (s).
 To be sure, you may collect the SMC (k) ratings above as well as SMC (s).
-By law, your SMC Ks and SMC S cannot exceed the next higher rating of SMC L. SMC (s) is called the housebound rating.
-If you are confined to your home because of medical conditions that keep you home, and your doctor will sign something that says so in no uncertain terms, then you will qualify as”substantially” housebound under §3.350(i)(2).
-The most common way to qualify for SMC (s) is to have a 100% schedular rating or TDIU for a singular disability and a separate, additional 60% or more in combined ratings (using convoluted VA math) unrelated to the initial 100%/TDIU qualifier.
+By law, your SMC Ks and SMC S cannot exceed the next higher rating of SMC L. SMC S is sometimes called the housebound rating.
+If you are confined to your home because of medical conditions that keep you home, and your doctor will sign something that says so in no uncertain terms, then you will qualify as “substantially” housebound under §3.350(i)(2).
+The most common way most Veterans qualify for S is to have a 100% schedular rating or TDIU for a singular disability and a separate, additional 60% or more in combined ratings (using convoluted VA math) unrelated to the initial 100%/TDIU qualifier.
 Those are the general parameters.
 VA strictly enforces the singular disability clause.
 However, one disease process such as Diabetes Mellitus Type II also includes secondaries like peripheral neuropathy and would be considered one disease process.
 Ditto Parkinson’s disease or IHD with hypertension etc. Now, when SMC S was instituted in 1945-ish, it was reserved for Vets who had served in a time of war only.
 You didn’t have to be an Eleven Bravo or in a combat theatre but just have served and be in possession of a National Defense Service Medal (NDSM).
 It’s open to all, now.

 Now, I get asked this by every single Vet who finds out about this “secret” rating the VSOs never tell you about.
-“So, dude, I get the 100% check for $3,517.54 a month (2022) and I get the SMC (s) rate on top of that, right?”
+“So, dude, I get the 100% check for $3,517.54 a month (2022) and I get the SMC S rate on top of that, right?”
 Negatory, fellers.
 VA is on a reduced bonus diet these days.
 They don’t hand out money like Mardi Gras beads on Fat Tuesday.
 Think of it like being promoted from PFC to Corporal.
-In this case, you get a $345 a month increase on top of the 100% comp.
-Think of SMC S as hostile fire pay or combat flight pay.
-VA tells everyone we Vets call this our ‘Corvette payment’.
+In this case, you get a $345 raise per month up from what you were getting with the 100% comp.
+Think of SMC S as hostile fire pay or flight pay add on.
+VA naysayers tell everyone we Vets call this our ‘Corvette payment’.
 Yeah, right. $350/month won’t cover a Camry payment.

 The Howell v.
 Nicholson Argument (or not).